Fukushima nuclear accident (Unit 1 Reactor): Hydrogen explosion

 At 07:00 JST on 12 March, Prime Minister Naoto Kan asked Daiichi director Masao Yoshida why his workers were not opening the valves to release rising steam pressure within the reactor.
-Yoshida answered that they could not open the electrical valves because of the power failure and the radiation was too high to send workers to manually open the valves.
+Yoshida answered that they couldn't open the electrical valves because of the power failure and the radiation was too high to send workers in to manually do the job.
 Nevertheless, with the pressure and temperatures continuing to rise, at 09:15, TEPCO sent workers to begin manually opening the valves.
 The high radiation slowed the work and the valves were not opened until 14:30.

-At 15:36 JST on 12 March, there was an explosion in the reactor building at Unit 1.
+At 15:36 JST on 12 March, there was an explosion in the reactor building at Unit 1 that was primarily directed sideways.
 The side walls of the upper level were blown away, leaving in place only the vertical steel framed gridworks.
-The roof collapsed, covering the floor and some machinery on the south side.
-The walls were relatively intact compared to later explosions at Units 3 and 4.
-Video of the explosion shows that it was primarily directed sideways.

-The roof of the building was designed to provide ordinary weather protection for the areas inside, not to withstand the high pressure of an explosion.
-In the Fukushima I reactors the primary containment consists of "drywell" and "wetwell" concrete structures below the top level, immediately surrounding the reactor pressure vessel.
+Despite the damage, the remaining walls were relatively intact compared to later explosions at Units 3 and 4.
+The roof of the building was not designed to withstand the high pressure of an explosion, and collapsed filling the reactor with debris.
+The primary containment consists of "drywell" and "wetwell" concrete structures below the top level, immediately surrounding the reactor pressure vessel.
 The secondary containment includes the top floor with water-filled pools for storing fresh or irradiated fuel and for storage of irradiated tools and structures.

 Experts soon agreed that the cause was a hydrogen explosion.
 Almost certainly the hydrogen was formed inside the reactor vessel because of falling water levels exposing zircaloy structures/fuel assembly cladding, which then reacted with steam and produced hydrogen, with the hydrogen subsequently vented into the containment building.
 When the hydrogen reached ignition concentration in the air of the secondary containment building, an ignition source such as a spark triggered a hydrogen-oxygen explosion, blowing out the walls of this building from the inside.

 Officials indicated that reactor primary containment had remained intact and that there had been no large leaks of radioactive material, although an increase in radiation levels was confirmed following the explosion.
 The report of the fact-finding commission states that "There is a possibility that the bottom of the RPV [reactor pressure vessel] was damaged and some of the fuel might have dropped and accumulated on the D/W [dry well] floor (lower pedestal)."
 The Fukushima prefectural government reported radiation dose rates at the plant reaching 1.015 m Sv/h.
 The IAEA stated on 13 March that four workers had been injured by the explosion at the Unit 1 reactor, and that three injuries were reported in other incidents at the site.
 They also reported one worker was exposed to higher-than-normal radiation levels but the level fell below their guidance for emergency situations.